ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 }
 ```

-See the spec on [triggers](#triggers) for details.
+See the spec on [triggers](#triggers) for details on creating nested timer triggers.
 Note that using a timer trigger to start or stop a timer is not allowed.

 ##### Hidden trigger